Russian disinformation is about immigration. The real aim is to undercut Ukraine aid

 Social media is no longer the only battleground either.
 Increasingly, Russia and other disinformation spreaders use encrypted messaging sites or websites that masquerade as legitimate news outlets.

-“A lot of their activity has moved off the major platforms to places were they can operate more freely,” said John Hultquist, chief analyst at Mandiant Intelligence, a cybersecurity firm monitoring Russian disinformation.
+“A lot of their activity has moved off the major platforms to places where they can operate more freely,” said John Hultquist, chief analyst at Mandiant Intelligence, a cybersecurity firm monitoring Russian disinformation.

 He said that while election years tend to highlight the dangers of disinformation, the most effective information operations are launched years in advance.
 America’s adversaries have spent a long time studying its politics, building online networks and cultivating domestic divisions.